 And since we are renovating our kitchen with a farmhouse style, I thought it would be a good idea to create my own industrial pendant light fixture over our kitchen island.

 When we were gifted this rusty piece, I immediately knew where I wanted to put it.

-You can purchase a pendant light kit for about $15 and with this pendant shade being free, I was able to get the look I wanted for $114 cheaper than the one on my wish list!
+You can purchase single electric pendant lights for about $15 and with this pendant shade being free, I was able to get the look I wanted for $114 cheaper than the one on my wish list!

-Since he attachment comes with a screw on connector, you can attach whatever pendant shade you are using.
+Since the attachment comes with a screw on connector, you can attach whatever pendant light shades you are using.

 BOOM SHAKA LAKA!

 All for just $15!